 I am able to control my heating from my phone through the Nest app whether I’m in the house or out.
 And because my wife and I both have the app on our phone, the thermostat knows if anybody is at home, so will adjust the heating accordingly.
 The latest generation (3rd) Nest also allows you to control your hot water if you don’t have a combi-boiler.
 This is incredibly useful if you’re out and fancy a shower as soon as you get back.
 Or if you can’t be bothered to get off the sofa to turn the water on.

-How much does it cost?
+How much does a smart thermostat cost?

-The Nest is available from Amazon here for £189.
-You can also purchase a stand if you don’t want to wall mount it – allowing you to move it from room to room.
-You can also purchase the Nest with installation included for £279.
+There is sometimes the option to pay for installation too when you buy the unit.
 This means that Amazon sends you the thermostat and when it arrives you simply call a number and they arrange for an installer to make a visit.
 Personally, I would contact some local firms first to see if they could offer a cheaper price for installation.

-Any other options?
+Any other benefits?

 - How you set up your thermostat.